TheRefineryOrg/the-refinery-docs-starlight/src/content/docs/reference/techstack.md

 ---
-title: Tech Stack Reference
+title: New Tech Stack
-description: A reference page for TheRefinery Tech Stack information.
+description: A reference page for TheRefinery New Tech Stack information.
 ---

 ## Legacy Tech Stack